iamnotnato/alx-low_level_programming/README.md

 > *Symbolizing how, over time,by understanding the ALX curriculum, it is stored in parts of our mind just like memory is stored in computers.*

 <br>

-## ALX Low-Level Programming

-This repository contains the codebase for the ALX Low-Level Programming course, which provides a foundation in low-level programming concepts and hands-on experience with C programming.

-### License

-This project is licensed under the MIT License.
-Please see the LICENSE file for details.

-### Contact

-For any questions or support, please contact the maintainer through [GitHub](https://github.com/iamnotnato).